What do I do when I see a “NO SIGNAL” message on one or more channels?

 - Loose connections from the antenna cable to the TV;

-- You may wish to contact the manufacturer of your device to check, for example, does your product has the latest firmware upgrades?
+- You may wish to contact the manufacturer of your device to check, for example, does your product have the latest firmware upgrades?

 If you have regular reception issues your antenna system should be checked.

-1. Switch off your device (this is the receiver, recorder or TV that your antenna cables is connected to)
+- Switch off your device at the wall (this is the receiver, recorder or TV that your antenna cables is connected to)

-5. Retune your device.
+- Retune your device.
+You'll find tuning options in Menu or Settings.
 If you need instructions, please refer to your Device Manual, or for guidelines, see here.

-If this doesn't help, it's most likely there's an antenna fault.
+If this doesn't help, it's most likely there's an antenna fault at play here.

 Our recommendation is to contact a local installer in your area who can provide on-site diagnosis and fix.
 Here's a free online directory where you can find a local installer.
 It's best to ring around for a few quotes.*